X# provides support for dynamically scoped variables that are created and maintained completely at runtime.

 •Using the inheritance properties of these variables defies one of the basic tenets of modular programming and may lead to maintenance and debugging problems down the line.
 Furthermore, this practice will make the transition to lexically scoped and typed variables more difficult.

-This section explores dynamically scoped variables fully, but X# has several options for variable declarations that you will want to explore before choosing to use this variable class.
+This section explores dynamically scoped variables fully, but X# has several options for variable declarations that you will want to explore before deciding to use this variable class.
 The next two sections in this chapter introduce you to Lexically Scoped Variables and Strongly Typed Variables, which you may find useful.

 Important!
 For the sake of illustration, some of the examples in this section use unorthodox programming practices.
 Using the inheritance properties of public and private variables instead of passing arguments and returning values is not recommended.